GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ## `def` Keyword

-The `def` keyword is used to create your own function.
-When calling your newly created function before defining one, an error occurs as Python executes sequentially, thus is deemed calling non-existing function.
+The `def` keyword is used to create custom function.
+When calling newly created function before defining one, an error occurs as Python executes sequentially, thus is deemed calling non-existing function.

 ```python
 def function(arg1, ar2):